Jordan's rebranded Islamists seen staging election comeback

 Vilified by pro-government media, the Muslim Brotherhood and its political arm, the Islamic Action Front (IAF), had boycotted elections for a decade in protest at electoral laws they felt were biased against them, while pressing demands for broader political representation.

 The Muslim Brotherhood has been allowed to operate in Jordan since 1946.
-But it came under suspicion after the Arab Spring, which saw Islamists pitted against established powers in many Arab countries.
+But it came under suspicion after the Arab Spring, in which Islamists pitted against established powers in many Arab countries.

-Jordan came close to banning the Brotherhood outright this year in what the Islamists say was a settling of scores with them for instigating protests that focused on reforming the government and limiting King Abdullah's powers, but which fell short of demanding the overthrow of the monarchy.
+Jordan came close to banning the Brotherhood this year in what the Islamists have said was a settling of scores with them for instigating protests that focused on reforming the government and limiting King Abdullah's powers.
+The protests fell short of demanding the overthrow of the monarchy.

-Support for Islamists in Jordan is widest among the country's many citizens of Palestinian descent, who mostly live in cities, while native Jordanians are more likely to support local tribal political factions.
+Elections are contested under an electoral law that left intact a voting system that favors sparsely populated tribal East Bank constituencies over the densely populated cities mostly inhabited by Jordanians of Palestinian descent, which are Islamic strongholds and highly politicized.

+The political empowerment of Jordanians of Palestinian origin is a sensitive issue in a country with many citizens of Palestinian origin.

-But the Islamists have commanded increasing support in rural and tribal areas in recent years, to the annoyance of the authorities.
+But the Islamists have commanded increasing support in rural and tribal areas in recent years.

-The IAF participated in this vote in part to get round legal moves to ban it and the Brotherhood for boycotting elections.
-Now, the election will test the IAF's organizational ability and grassroots support.
+The Islamic Action Front participated in this vote in part to get round legal moves to ban it and the Brotherhood for boycotting elections.
+Now, the election will test the front's grassroots support.

 "The IAF's relative skill in organization and messaging ... leaves it well placed to capture a significant number of seats in parliament," said the U.S.-based International Republican Institute, one of several international observers.